-Also note that the Export button will be grayed out while the report is generating.

-If the exported object has a file attachment field, only the number of files attached will be exported into the spreadsheet.
+- The Export button is grayed out while the report is generating. - If the exported object has a file attachment field, only the number of files attached will be exported into the spreadsheet.
 If the object contains an image attachment field, it will display only a 0 (for no image attached) or a 1 (one image attached) as only one image can be attached per image attachment field.